 Our volunteer program is a tight-knit family, made up of volunteers from all over the world.
 Our common goal is the Light and Leadership Initiative's education programs, increasing access to education to women and children in the outskirts of Lima, Peru.
+We take volunteering seriously and encourage you to read more about our ethical volunteering philosophy.

 What to Expect